aktionskarten/backend/README.md

 mapnik and openstreetmap-carto.
 Rendereing is time and ressource intensive and therefor it's not done in the webapp itself but through a task queue.

+The renderer itself is not supposed to run publicly because it's missing authentication functionality.

 Install
 -------